rlee32/eznn/README.md

 The feature vectors are obtained from the .dat files in a specified folder, where each .dat file represents a single instance.

+## Usage

+The user-friendliness of the program is still under construction.
+Will be ready soon!

 ## Input Representation

 You can store each feature vector and corresponding result in a single